DTjomsland/t3a1-workbook/README.md

 ## Q8: Explain type coercion, using examples from the JavaScript programming language
 Type coercion is the automatic conversion of a value from one datatype to another.
 Type coercion is also known as implicit conversion, meaning it is done by code behind the scenes rather than manually.

 In JavaScript, type coercion includes conversions such as string to number, number to string, and boolean to number, to name a few.
 Type coercion is common when operators are used on different data types.
-For instance, when a string and a number are added or an equality operator (==) is used on two different dataypes.
-In these cases, one of the datatypes will be automatically converted to allow the operation to complete successfully.
+For instance, when a string and a number are added or an equality operator (==) is used on two different data types.
+In these cases, one of the data types will be automatically converted to allow the operation to complete successfully.

 *Below are examples of type coercion using examples from JavaScript.*